-Her installation is pre-security, so if you if you are in the Chicago area for any reason, you don’t even need a ticket to get here – this space is completely open to the public.
+Her installation is pre-security.
 If you are on a layover, budget enough time to get back though security.
-Midway security is generally pretty quick, and my Mom’s paintings are on the same level as the security checkpoint so you won’t have to wander around much after you've used your GPSR or phone to get to the coordinates.
+Midway security is generally pretty quick.
+My Mom’s paintings have been moved to the escalator area for baggage claim, so you won’t have to wander around much to find them.

-Tip: If you are having trouble connecting to satellites inside the building, go up one level to "Arrivals" and step outside.
-There you can dial in the correct North coordinate, and then figure out just how much further East you have to go when you get back inside.
+If you are having trouble connecting to satellites inside the building, go up one level to "Arrivals" and step outside.
+There you can get close-ish to the North coordinate, target a few steps South, and then figure out just how much further East you have to go when you get back inside.
 At this latitude, every .010" West to East is roughly 43 feet or 13 meters.

 Take a picture of yourself with one or more of my Mom’s colorful paintings of Chicago Neighborhoods in the background and post it with your log.
 Per HQ guidelines "a face is not required in the photo” – a thumbs-up, a travel bug, your GPSR, a toy, or pretty much anything unique in the foreground will do to verify that you were there.
 But seriously, get your smiling face in that shot if you can so I can share that photo with the artist that made them (my Mom).

 As with all virtual caches, any logs that don’t meet one of the logging requirements will be deleted.
 I’d hate to ever have to do that.
 That’s why I am making this as easy as possible.